mohd-makki/diabetes-risk-xai/README.md

 This project addresses these challenges by:
 Comparing classical ML models with deep learning approaches.
 Improving efficiency using lightweight methods.
-Applying explainability techniques (SHAP, LIME) to highlight the most important health factors.
+Applying explainability techniques to highlight the most important health factors.
 Delivering a Streamlit web app for real-time risk prediction with explanations.

 🎯 Objectives